AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    You should always initialize all velocity components to zero, and always construct the kinetic energy with all three velocity components.

--  There are advected quantities, which range from
+-  There are NADV advected quantities, which range from
    UFA: UFA+nadv-1.
 The advected quantities have no effect at all on the rest of the solution but can be useful as tracer quantities.

--  There are species (defined in the network directory), which range from UFS: UFS+nspec-1.
+-  There are NSPEC species (defined in the network directory), which range from UFS: UFS+nspec-1.

--  There are auxiliary variables, from
-   UFX:UFX+naux-1 The auxiliary variables are passed into the equation of state routines along with the species; An example of an auxiliary variable is the electron fraction, :math:`Y_e`, in core collapse simulations.
+-  There are NAUX auxiliary variables, from UFX:UFX+naux-1 The auxiliary variables are passed into the equation of state routines along with the species; An example of an auxiliary variable is the electron fraction, :math:`Y_e`, in core collapse simulations.